Speaker | Time | Text |

 You're aware of everything going on around you. | ||

-And even more so than you are in a complete conscious state. | ||
+And even more so than you are in complete conscious state. | ||

-Thirdly, if the subject is particularly engrossed in the purpose of the hypnosis session or if the subject is particularly fond of the hypnotherapist and a friend or somebody that they really trust and they want to please, confabulation under hypnosis is clearly a possibility and | ||
+Thirdly, if the subject is particularly engrossed in the purpose of the hypnosis session, or if the subject is particularly fond of the hypnotherapist and a friend or somebody that they really trust and they want to plea, confabulation under hypnosis is clearly a possibility and can be done very effectively. | ||

-Yes, I've heard that flights of fancy actually under hypnosis or telling the hypnotherapist what the hypnotherapist wants to hear. | ||
+Yes, I've heard that flights of fancy, actually, under hypnosis or telling the hypnotherapist what the hypnotherapist wants to hear. | ||

-Absolutely, and as a therapist it takes some skill and training to be an effective and a good hypnotherapist. | ||
+And as a therapist, it takes some skill and training to be an effective and a good hypnotherapist to learn not to leave the subject and to avoid the pitfalls that would lead to confabulation. | ||

 And these are not easy. | ||

-But they're essential, especially when you get in the reports of somebody under hypnosis saying, I saw an animal that was raised up into a blue beam 5,000 feet above the ground and then suddenly dropped. | ||
+I saw an animal that was raised up into a blue beam 5,000 feet above the ground and then suddenly dropped. | ||

-You know, if you get that kind of information, you're going to have to look at it with a bit of a jaw of a scientist. | ||
+You know, if you get that kind of information, one has to look at it with a bit of a jaunt of science there. | ||

 You have to really consider that this may or may not be true. | ||

-Well, have the animal carcasses in the cases where there was, uh, allegedly, uh, it was dropped, um, are they typically in a condition you would expect a carcass to be in that was dropped from, say, 5,000 feet? | ||
+Well, have the animal carcasses in the cases where there was allegedly it was dropped, are they typically in a condition you would expect a carcass to be in that was dropped from, say, 5,000 feet? | ||

 They're not dropped. | ||

-I assume they're probably let down fairly slowly. | ||
+I assume they're probably let down fairly quickly. | ||

 All right. | ||

-They're not, uh, multi-fractured carcasses with bones broken from head to toe. | ||
+They're not multifractured carcasses with bones broken from head to toe. | ||

-Uh, the reports that I'm aware of, and I'm aware of two of them, The animals have been dropped down, not just plucked, but have been dropped down. | ||
+The reports that I'm aware of, and I'm aware of two of them, the animals have been dropped down, not just plunked, but have been dropped down. | ||

 And in one case that I know during therapy, the witness actually saw killing and torturing of the animal and described it with some emotion in terms of torturing of the animal. | ||

-And, you know, I don't know whether to believe that or not. | ||
+And you know, I don't know whether we believe that or not. | ||

-I mean, I've seen it taped. | ||
+I mean, I've seen it page. | ||

-You know, it's possible. | ||
+No, it's possible. | ||

 I'm not denying that it could well be true, but I'm not saying that I know for sure it is. | ||